Condition based maintenance

 Disadvantages

-• Fatigue or uniform wear failures are not easily detected with CBM measurements
+• Detection limitationsL Fatigue or uniform wear failures are not easily detected with CBM measurements.

-• Condition sensors may not survive in the operating environment
+• Sensor durability: Condition sensors may not survive in harsh operating environments and may require asset modifications.

 How to make conditioned-based maintenance more effective